The UK's largest range of second mortgages

 As well as looking at the interest rate and any charges that apply, such as early repayment charges, you’ll want to pay close attention to the monthly repayment figure and the total amount you would have to pay back.
 Spreading repayment over a longer period can bring down your monthly instalments to more manageable levels, but will push up the total overall cost of the loan.

-Here are some of the big players in second charge mortgages, with some basic details of the loans they offer.
+Loans from some of the big players in second charge mortgages, with some basic details of the loans they offer, are compared in our table.